tommasocerruti/rowlang/README.md

     <img src="logo.jpeg" alt="Project Logo" width="200" style="margin-right: 20px;" align="left"/>
     <div>
         RowLang is an esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
-        It offers a minimalistic syntax, combining memory manipulation with the metaphorical representation of rowing actions.
+        It offers a minimalistic syntax, combining memory manipulation with the metaphorical representation of rowing actions.<br>
         RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique programming experience.
         Its compiler is incredibly compact, just 4kB, and it is entirely written in C.
     </div>